cnord/doc-security-center/english/10-report-manager.md

 ### Operators

-Use the report"05 - Operators” to print a list of users of the Security Center software and their rights in the modules.
+Use the report"05 - Operators" to print a list of users of the Security Center software and their rights in the modules.

 ### Event Templates